-World Cup 2018: Odds, Updated Predictions for Sunday Round of 16 Matches
+World Cup 2018: Odds, Updated Predictions for Sunday Round-of-16 Matches

 🏆 World Cup stat-attack: 🇲🇽 Mexico have faced the most shots (58). 🇩🇪 Germany have had the most shots (72). 🇵🇦 Panama have had the most cards (11). 🇧🇷 Neymar has had the most shots (16). 🇩🇰 Kasper Schmeichel has the best save percentage (92.3%). https://t.co/n2usOpEKk1

 Further up the pitch, Denmark's main creative forces have underwhelmed.
-Christian Eriksen and Pione Sisto will have to pick it up against Croatia's star-studded midfield of Ivan Rakitic and Luka Modric, or the Danes could be run over throughout the contest.
+Christian Eriksen and Pione Sisto will have to pick it up against Croatia's star-studded midfield of Ivan Rakitic and Luka Modric or the Danes could be run over throughout the contest.

-Croatia have tons of speed out wide with Ante Rebic and Ivan Perisic, so even if they lose the midfield battle, the Croats will find ways to be dangerous.
+Croatia have speed to burn out wide in Ante Rebic and Ivan Perisic, so even if they lose the midfield battle, they will find ways to be dangerous.

 Predictions: Spain and Croatia advance.